 In a largely one-sided match, P.V.
-Sindhu crushed Japan's Nozomi Okuhara 21-7 21-7 to become the first Indian to win a gold at the BWF World Championships.
+Sindhu sculpted victory to become the first Indian to win a gold medal at the World Badminton Championships, beating her opponent from Japan, former World Champion, Nozomi Okuhara, 21-7, 21-7.

-Speaking after her win at the BWF final in Basel, Switzerland, Sindhu said, "I won for my country.
+Speaking after her win, Sindhu said, "I won for my country.
 I'm really very proud about it, being an Indian."
-She added, "A big thanks to my coach, Mr. Kim, and also Gopi sir, and the whole support staff who supported me.
-And also to my parents and I dedicate this award to my mom — it's her birthday today — happy birthday mom."
+She added, "a big thanks to my coach, Mr. Kim, and also Gopi sir, and the whole support staff who supported me. and also to my patrenrs and I dedicate this award to my mom — it's her birthday today — happy birthday mom."

 The second game saw Okuhara make a brief comeback before Sindhu outmanoeuvred her opponent, making use of the full court.
 After this point, Okuhara was visibly struggling to keep up, with Sindhu at 11-2 by the mid-game interval.